 Apitong comes in many species, from the endangered Dipterocarpus grandiflorus to the more common Dipterocarpus spp that originates in Malaysia.
-Apitong wood is commonly used as structural timber.
+Apitong wood is commonly used as structural timber & domestically in the U.S as trailer decking.
 It is one of the most essential types of framework wood used in construction in Malaysia, the Philippines, Vietnam, and other Southeast Asian countries where these species are native.
 Being plentiful in these source countries, apitong is comparatively affordable among wood species that are considered exotic in the U.S. Apitong wood, also known as keruing, is not as widely known as domestic hardwood species or other exotics with the exception of its use for flooring for trucks and trailers.
-For truckers and carpenters in Alameda, Pasadena, Long Beach, Glendale, Downey, or anywhere in Los Angeles and Southern California, Apitong could be familiar to you as trucking lumber or fence material.
-As a preferred material for such tough applications, apitong has several qualities that make it an excellent wood choice.
+For truckers, fleet operators, trailer manufacturers, repair shops, mining, construction and heavy machinery moving companies in California, Arizona, Nevada Hawaii, Utah and New Mexico or anywhere in the Los Angeles, San Bernardino, Orange County, San Diego or Riverside Counties, Apitong is the first choice for trailer decking.
+As a preferred material for such tough applications, apitong has several qualities that make it an excellent wood choice for trailer decking, truck bodies, stakes, tie slats scuff boards.
+Read on to learn more about aptiong as a wood.
+Click to see our aptiong trailer decking options, call us 323-263-9361 or click here to request a price estimate.

 Before the 1980s, the preferred choice of wood for truck flooring was limited to douglas fir, red oak, and assorted types of softwoods.
 Today, apitong is a popular choice for truck flooring.
 When apitong was first introduced, truckers were surprised by its excellent qualities, such as how long it lasted and how well it resisted rot as compared to domestic softwoods.
 Apitong wood is also comparatively inexpensive, especially compared to red oak.
 However, apitong has a wide range of applications that are common in their countries of origin but are mostly unexplored by woodworkers in the U.S. By learning more about this wood’s excellent qualities, you may be able to find a wide range of use for this versatile lumber that has seen exemplary performance in tropical environments for centuries.